 In January 2018, we issued \$150.0 million aggregate principal amount of unsecured notes that mature on January 22, 2023 (the "2023 Notes").
 The principal amount of the 2023 Notes is payable at maturity.
 The 2023 Notes bear interest at a rate of 4.50% per year, payable semi-annually commencing on July 22, 2018, and may be redeemed in whole or in part at our option at any time at par plus a "make whole" premium.
-Total proceeds from the issuance of the 2023 Notes, net of underwriting discounts and estimated offering costs, were approximately \$147.1 million.
+Total proceeds from the issuance of the 2023 Notes, net of underwriting discounts and offering costs, were \$146.9 million.
 We used the net proceeds of the 2023 Notes to repay outstanding indebtedness under the Revolving Credit Facility.

-In connection with the offering, we entered into an interest rate swap to better align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
-As a result of the swap, our effective interest rate on the 2023 Notes is three-month LIBOR plus 199 basis points.
-The swap transaction matures on January 22, 2023.
+In connection with the 2023 Notes offering, we entered into an interest rate swap to continue to align the interest rates of our liabilities with our investment portfolio, which consists of predominately floating rate loans.
+As a result of the swap, our effective interest rate on the 2023 Notes is three-month LIBOR plus 1.99%.